-The City's road network must be effectively managed during the plan period in order to keep all road users interacting safely and efficiently while ensuring full accessibility and maintaining the economic competitiveness of the city.
+The city's road network must be effectively managed during the plan period in order to keep all road users interacting safely and efficiently while ensuring full accessibility and maintaining the economic competitiveness of the city.
 Traffic management policy will recognise the varying needs of the city through different parts of the day such as the needs of residents, visitors, businesses and those who travel for work and leisure.

-Traffic in the city and urban villages can have environmental and safety impacts which need to be addressed and minimised through measures such as traffic calming, layout/road re-design, and through monitoring of emissions and noise.
-The Design Manual for Urban Roads and Streets (DMURS) places a focus on the role of streets in sustainable placemaking and encourages layouts that are suited to all users.
-Dublin City Council is also committed to implementing the Road Safety Authority's 'Road Safety Strategy 2013-2020' and any superseding strategy, in conjunction with relevant stakeholders and agencies, with the objective of sustainably improving road safety on our roads.
+Traffic in the city and urban villages can have environmental and safety impacts which need to be addressed and minimised through measures such as traffic calming, layout/road redesign, and through monitoring of emissions and noise.
+The Design Manual for Urban Roads and Streets (DMURS) places a focus on the role of streets in sustainable place-making and encourages layouts that are suited to all users.
+Dublin City Council is also committed to implementing 'Ireland's Government Road Safety Strategy 2021 - 2030', in conjunction with relevant stakeholders and agencies, with the objective of sustainably improving road safety on our roads.